salmahazem14/meeting-notes/README.md

 ## 📌 Overview

-This project takes a meeting or call transcription as input, then automatically:
+This project processes meeting or call transcriptions and automatically transforms them into structured knowledge and actionable tasks.

+It:
-- Generates a structured summary stored in a Notion database
+- Generates a high-quality summary stored in a Notion database
-- Extracts action items from the transcription
+- Extracts actionable tasks from conversations
-- Creates and assigns tasks in Jira with priorities and due dates
+- Creates and assigns Jira tickets with priorities and due dates

-It helps teams turn conversations into **organized, trackable work** without manual effort.
+The system is designed to eliminate manual note-taking and turn unstructured conversations into structured, trackable workflows.

 ---

 ## 🚀 Features

-- 🎙️ **Transcription Processing**: Accepts raw meeting or call transcripts
+- 🎙️ **Transcription Processing**: Handles raw meeting or call transcripts
-- 📝 **Smart Summarization**: Generates a clean structured summary
+- 🧠 **High-Accuracy Summarization Pipeline**
-- 📚 **Notion Integration**: Stores summaries in a Notion database
+- 📚 **Notion Integration**: Stores structured summaries in a database
-- 📊 **Task Extraction**: Identifies action items from conversations
+- 📊 **LLM-Based Action Item Extraction**
-- 🎯 **Jira Integration**: Automatically creates Jira tickets
+- 🎯 **Jira Integration**: Automatically creates issues in Jira
-- 👥 **Task Assignment**: Assigns tasks to team members
+- 👥 **Task Assignment**: Assigns tasks to relevant owners
-- ⏳ **Priority & Deadlines**: Adds priority levels and due dates
+- ⏳ **Priority & Due Dates**: Automatically enriches tasks with metadata
-- 🔄 **Workflow Automation**: Converts unstructured meetings into structured workflows
+- 🔄 **End-to-End Automation**

 ---

+## 🧠 Summarization Technique

+The summarization pipeline uses a **chunking strategy with overlapping segments**, followed by a **Map-Reduce summarization approach**:

+### 1. Chunking with Overlap
+- The transcription is split into smaller chunks
+- Overlapping context is preserved between chunks to avoid information loss
+- This ensures continuity across long conversations

+### 2. Map Phase
+- Each chunk is independently summarized using an LLM
+- Focus is on extracting key ideas, decisions, and important context

+### 3. Reduce Phase
+- All chunk summaries are merged
+- A final LLM pass produces a coherent global summary

+### 4. Evaluation
+- Tested against multiple summarization strategies
+- Achieved the highest accuracy and coherence score
+- Evaluated using an **LLM-as-a-Judge framework**, assessing:
+  - Factual consistency
+  - Coverage of key points
+  - Structural clarity

+---

+## 🧠 Task Extraction & Jira Generation

+After the summarization phase, the system performs **LLM-based action item extraction**:

+### 🔹 Action Item Extraction
+- The LLM analyzes the summarized content (and relevant transcript context)
+- It identifies actionable tasks mentioned or implied in the conversation
+- Each task is structured with:
+  - Clear description
+  - Assigned owner
+  - Priority level
+  - Due date (if available or inferred)

+### 🔹 Jira Task Creation
+Once extracted, action items are automatically converted into Jira issues:

+- Each task is created under the configured Jira project (`JIRA_PROJECT_KEY`)
+- Metadata is attached:
+  - Summary
+  - Description
+  - Assignee
+  - Priority
+  - Due date

+---

 ## 🏗️ System Flow

-1. Input: Meeting / call transcription
+1. Input: Raw transcription
-2. AI Processing:
+2. Summarization:
+   - Chunking with overlap
-   - Summarization
+   - Map-Reduce summarization
-   - Action item extraction
-3. Output:
+3. Action Item Extraction:
-   - Notion page (meeting summary)
+   - LLM extracts tasks from summarized content
+4. Jira Integration:
-   - Jira tickets (action items)
+   - Tasks are converted into Jira issues
+5. Notion Integration:
+   - Final summary stored in Notion database

 ---